-11 Dec 2007 Updated for Service Pack 4
+12 March 2008 Updated for Service Pack 5

 This document describes the main enhancements to 9.2 added by the service packs.
 It does not cover the bug fixes and quality improvements which are the main purpose of our service packs.
 A full list of the quality issues that have been addressed is available on the download page for the latest service pack.

-Our service packs are cumulative, so 9.2 Service Pack 4 contains all the enhancements from the previous 9.2 service packs.
-So if you've not installed a 9.2 service pack yet, you only need to install the most recent one.
+Our service packs are cumulative, so 9.2 Service Pack 5 contains all the enhancements from the previous 9.2 service packs.

-General 2 Support for 64-bit processors 2 Initial support for Microsoft Windows Vista ( New in SP4 ) 2 ArcGIS Desktop 3 Use the ArcMap viewer window to work with multiple data frames 3 Share places defined in the My Places dialog in ArcMap, ArcGlobe & ArcReader 6 Option for rolling mouse wheel in ArcMap to scroll instead of zoom 6 Transformations tab added back into CAD layer properties Easier to specify proxy server information in ArcCatalog Measure tool units persisted between your sessions 7 Option for setting the amount of densification for graticules ( New in SP4 ) 8 Zoom To Layer command now respects definition queries (New in SP4) 8 ArcGIS Server 9 Improved documentation for ArcGIS Server 9 Support for caching maps in PNG8, PNG32 and JPG formats 9 .NET Web ADF: Improved support for blending cached services 9 .NET Web ADF: The Editor task can now edit pooled resources 10 .NET Web ADF: The Editor task can now be customized 10 Other ArcGIS Server enhancements 10 Enterprise ArcSDE geodatabases: ST_Transform SQL function for Oracle 10 ArcGIS Engine Developer kit 11 Engine's Add Data dialog now supports ArcSDE geodatabases 11 Improved dynamic display capabilities 12 Extensions 13 Survey Analyst extension: New Cadastral Editor and cadastral fabric data model 13 Schematics extension: Work with geography and schematics side by side in ArcMap 16 Schematics extension: Improved diagram to feature export (New in SP4) 17 Schematics extension: Additional enhancements 17 Spatial Analyst extension: Improved performance for the Combine geoprocessing tool 18
+General 2 Support for 64-bit processors 2 Support for Microsoft Windows Vista 2 ArcGIS Desktop 3 Use the ArcMap viewer window to work with multiple data frames Share places defined in the My Places dialog in ArcMap, ArcGlobe & ArcReader 6 Option for rolling mouse wheel in ArcMap to scroll instead of zoom Transformations tab added back into CAD layer properties 7 Easier to specify proxy server information in ArcCatalog 7 Measure tool units persisted between your sessions 7 Option for setting the amount of densification for graticules 8 Zoom To Layer command now respects definition queries 8 Better label halos 8 Launching maps and globes from web pages (new in SP5) 8 Desktop and Engine Developer 9 Engine's Add Data dialog now supports ArcSDE geodatabases 9 Improved dynamic display capabilities in Engine 10 ArcGIS Server 11 Improved documentation for ArcGIS Server 11 Support for caching maps in PNG8, PNG32 and JPG formats 11 .NET Web ADF: Improved support for blending cached services 11 .NET Web ADF: The Editor task can now edit pooled resources 12 .NET Web ADF: The Editor task can now be customized 12 Other ArcGIS Server enhancements 12 Enterprise ArcSDE geodatabases: ST_Transform SQL function for Oracle 12 Extensions 13 Survey Analyst extension: New Cadastral Editor and cadastral fabric data model 13 Schematics extension: Work with geography and schematics side by side in ArcMap 16 Schematics extension: Improved diagram to feature export 17 Schematics extension: Additional enhancements 17 Spatial Analyst extension: Improved performance for the Combine geoprocessing too l 18